 Then there’s the matter of the rabbit hole.

-One of my hyper-focus triggers is stress.
-The other is high interest in a topic, a passion, a project, or sometimes a person.
+One of my hyperfocus triggers is stress.
+The other is high interest in a topic, a project, or sometimes a person.
 For example, stress triggers my impulsively to eat when I’m not hungry.
-I’ve been known to wolf-down two brownies inside of 30-seconds and have a third in my hand before I realize that stress as turned me into a thoughtless eating machine.
-High interest in a topic or pursuit of a passion might mean that I devour a 500-page book in three days of almost non-stop reading; or be so engrossed in a painting I’m working on that I’ll paint all night long and not realize the time until I see the sun rise.
+I’ve been known to wolf-down two brownies inside of 30-seconds and have a third in my hand before I realize that stress has turned me into a thoughtless eating machine.
+High interest in a topic or pursuit of a passion might mean that I devour a 500-page book in three days of almost non-stop reading, or be so engrossed in a painting I’m working on that I’ll paint all night long and not realize the time until I see the sun rise.
 Unfortunately, a person who’s the focus of this intensity, generally wishes they weren’t–it’s rarely a positive thing.

 Individually, each trigger is mildly troublesome.
 Together those triggers are a recipe for disaster, particularly in my interpersonal relationships.
 This is why I let so few people close to me—they can’t handle my intensity, even outside of the shorter periods of times when the combination of stress and passionate interest push me into obsession and hyper-focus.
 I can become incredibly overbearing and difficult, especially when I’m in pursuit of my set goal.
 The life stress only fuels greater focus to move more quickly to achieve that goal—even those goals that I know I cannot achieve by the force of my own will.

 I understand that being my friend or member of my immediate family is not an easy thing for the average person.